 Mean score of companies in the Inland Water Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Public Joint Stock Company Novorossiysk Commercial Sea Port's score of 21 is higher than 96% of the industry.
+Public Joint Stock Company Novorossiysk Commercial Sea Port's score of 4 is lower than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Public Joint Stock Company Novorossiysk Commercial Sea Port is not committed to any reduction initiatives we track.
+Public Joint Stock Company Novorossiysk Commercial Sea Port is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.